nomeida/hyperliquid/README.md

 ```

 p.s.
 You only need to worry about this if the SDK throws you an error telling you that it needs to be initialized.

+## Disclaimer
+If you don't have an existing referral and use this SDK then your referral will be set by the SDK.
+This gives you a 4% discount on fees and gives me a percentage of the fees you pay so that I can keep working on and maintaining the SDK.
+You get a 4% fee discount & an easy-to-use SDK and in return I get some compensation for maintaining it, win-win

+*p.s.
+All referral commissions from this SDK will go towards buying HYPE and other HL-related coins, so it will function as an extension of the assistance fund essentially*

 ## License